 GeneCards Summary for CSPG4 Gene

 CSPG4 (Chondroitin Sulfate Proteoglycan 4) is a Protein Coding gene.
-Diseases associated with CSPG4 include melanoma and acral lentiginous melanoma.
-Among its related pathways are Disease and Metabolism.
+Diseases associated with CSPG4 include Melanoma and Demyelinating Disease.
+Among its related pathways are Glycosaminoglycan metabolism and Defective B3GAT3 causes JDSSDHD.
 GO annotations related to this gene include protein kinase binding and signal transducer activity.
 An important paralog of this gene is FREM3.

 UniProtKB/Swiss-Prot for CSPG4 Gene